Number (sports): Association football

 The 1950 FIFA World Cup was the first FIFA competition to see squad numbers for each players, but persistent numbers would not be issued until the 1954 World Cup, where each man in a country's 22-man squad wore a specific number from 1 to 22 for the duration of the tournament.
 After some teams such as Argentina fielded non-goalkeeper players with number 1 (in the 1982 and 1986 World Cups), FIFA ruled that number 1 had to be assigned to a goalkeeper exclusively.
 That change was first applied in the 1990 World Cup.
 The rule is still active for competitions organised by the body.

 In 1993, England's Football Association switched to persistent squad numbers, abandoning the mandatory use of 1–11 for the starting line-up.
 The persistent number system became standard in the FA Premier League in the 1993–94 season, with names printed above the numbers.
 Most European top leagues adopted the system over the next five years.

 In addition to "1" being commonly assigned to the starting goalkeeper, it is also common for defenders to wear numbers in the lower single digits, for strikers to wear "7" or "9" or "11", and for a team's central playmaker to wear "10".

 It is common for players to change numbers within a club as their career progresses.
 For example, Cesc Fàbregas was first assigned the number 57 on arrival at Arsenal in 2003.
 On promotion to the first team squad he was switched to number 15 before inheriting his preferred number 4 following the departure of Patrick Vieira.

 Very big numbers, the most common being 88, are often reserved and used as placeholders, when a new player has been signed and played by the manager prior to having a formal squad number.
 However, in some countries these high numbers are well-used, in some cases because the player's preferred number is already taken or for other reasons.
 On joining A.C.
 Milan, Andriy Shevchenko, Ronaldinho and Mathieu Flamini all wore numbers reflecting the year of their birth (76, 80 and 84 respectively), because their preferred numbers were already being worn.
+In Mexico.
+Adolfo Bautista famously wore number 100 while playing for Guadalajara.